Ogie Alcasid: Personal life

 In 1995, Alcasid married Australian beauty queen Michelle van Eimeren, who represented Australia in the 1994 Miss Universe pageant held in the Philippines.
 Together, they have two children, Leila (born 1997) and Sarah (born 2002).
 In 2007, Alcasid announced that he and van Eimeren had separated.

 On June 7, 2024, Sarah earned her Bachelor of Science in Nursing from the University of Notre Dame Australia.
 Her graduation was attended by her sister, Leila Alcasid, and their mom, Michelle van Eimeren.

 On December 22, 2010, he married Regine Velasquez at a resort in Nasugbu, Batangas.
 Together, they have a son named Nathaniel James ("Nate"), born on November 8, 2011.
 On April 25, 2024, Nate graduated primary education at Centro Montessori Internationale, Xavierville Ave, Quezon City.

 Alcasid is an Evangelical Christian and attends Victory Christian Fellowship services.

 Comedienne Ai-Ai De las Alas is his cousin through his mother.
 He is also the cousin-in-law of Francis Magalona.

 Education

-Alcasid attended his primary education (From 1974 to 1981) and secondary education (From 1981 to 1985) at La Salle Green Hills.
+Alcasid obtained his primary education (from 1974 to 1981) and secondary education (from 1981 to 1985) from La Salle Green Hills.

-He attended his tertiary education at University of the Philippines, Quezon City campus (From 1986 to 1993) and graduated with the degree of Bachelor of Arts in Broadcast Communication.
+He attended the University of the Philippines Diliman from 2002 to 2006 (from 1986 to 1993) and graduated with the degree of Bachelor of Arts in Broadcast Communication.